JhangShengLuo/Aug2025_compare/Tutorial.md

 * PostgreSQL uses a B-tree index on the `order_id`.
 It can very quickly locate the exact disk block containing the entire row and return it.

-* Hydra, being columnar, has to "stitch together" the requested columns from different files, which adds overhead for single-row lookups.
+* ClickHouse, being columnar, has to "stitch together" the requested columns from different files, which adds overhead for single-row lookups.

 ### 3.2.
 Aggregation & Analytical Queries: Why did the columnar-store win?

-* Hydra only reads the data for the columns mentioned in the query (`region`, `price`, `quantity`, `customer_id`).
+* ClickHouse only reads the data for the columns mentioned in the query (`region`, `price`, `quantity`, `customer_id`).
 It completely ignores the other columns, leading to a massive reduction in I/O.

 * PostgreSQL, a row-store, must load the entire row into memory for every record it processes, even if it only needs a few columns.
 This is highly inefficient for analytical workloads.